-S3 Multi-Region Access Points should have block public access settings enabled¶
+S3 Multi-Region Access Points should have block public access settings enabled

-Implementation options¶
+Implementation

-Choose the option that matches how you manage Terraform.
-All options satisfy this control.
+Choose the approach that matches how you manage Terraform.

 resource "aws_s3control_multi_region_access_point" "this" {